Peter Salvatore’s New Beginning: From Italy to Canada

 Upon arriving in Canada, Peter and his family faced numerous challenges, including the

 difficulty of finding work, which was not as plentiful as he had anticipated, and he even encountered racism in the workplace.
 Francesco Bressani (1998) highlights that Italians of this era often dealt with language barriers and mistreatment due to their ethnicity.
-Despite these obstacles, Peter preserved, continuing to work on construction sites to build a life in Canada.
+Despite these obstacles, Peter persevered, continuing to work on construction sites to build a life in Canada.

 Robert Harney (1988) notes that many Italians found themselves in general labor jobs, and Peter spent many years in this industry.
 His extensive experience in construction led him to work on the Seagram Tower (formerly the Minolta, now the Tower Hotel) in Niagara Falls, Ontario.
 After its completion, he was invited to stay on, eventually working in maintenance there for 32 years.